DS-100/textbook/notebooks/ch17/classification_sensitivity_specificity.md

-AUC is interpreted as the probability that the classifier will assign a higher probability to a randomly chosen positive data instance than a randomly chosen negative data instance.
+AUC is interpreted as the probability that the classifier will assign a higher probability to a randomly chosen data point truly belonging to the positive class than a randomly chosen data point truly belonging to the negative class.
 A perfect AUC value of 1 corresponds to a perfect classifier (the ROC curve would contain (0, 1).
-The fact that `words_list_model` has an AUC of .906 means that roughly 91% of the time it is more likely to classify a spam email as spam than a ham email as spam.
+The fact that `words_list_model` has an AUC of .906 means that roughly 90.6% of the time it is more likely to classify a spam email as spam than a ham email as spam.

-By inspection, the AUC of the random classifier is 0.5.
-An effective model will have an AUC much higher than 0.5, which `words_list_model` has achieved.
-If a model's AUC is less than 0.5, it is performing worse than random predictions.
+By inspection, the AUC of the random classifier is 0.5, though this can vary slightly due to the randomness.
+An effective model will have an AUC much higher than 0.5, which `words_list_model` achieves.
+If a model's AUC is less than 0.5, it performs worse than random predictions.

 ### Summary